 How to Find Your Dream Job: Career Research Guide

-Finding a job, especially your dream job, is hard.
+Finding a job, especially your dream job, can be difficult.
 Even if you have a few ideas of what you’re interested in, how do you choose what to pursue?

 If you’re new to the job market or looking for change, put yourself in research mode.
 Go beyond a quick Google search and dive deep into the fundamentals of a job role, the types of companies in the industry, and whether the jobs match what you want from a career.